zhiweigu2000/Job-finding/AB Testing.md

 Don't know the fraction: run a pilot experiment or observe the data for first several days

-## Duration vs Exposure
+**Duration vs Exposure**

-Account for variability: long to account for changes between weekday and weekend
+- Account for variability: longer to account for changes between weekday and weekend, holiday or not

-Risky or not
+- Risky or not, limit exposure to avoid media

-Learning effect: whether user adopt to the change, need time
+- Learning effect: whether user adopt to the change, need time

 Choose unit of diversion correctly